 The Giza pyramid complex also called the Giza necropolis is comprised of the 3 main pyramids, the sphinx, and several smaller pyramids for Queens.

-The main features at the Giza pyramid complex are;
+The main features of the Giza pyramid complex are;

 2. How Big Are The Pyramids Of Giza?